What is Oxbow Meadows?

 The Center includes two classroom-laboratories, an 86-seat auditorium, state-of-the-art instructional media, the Natural History Discovery Center, indoor and outdoor exhibits of living reptiles and fish, a stream habitat supporting various plants and animals, a pollinator garden, bee hives, and environmental art.

-To be the leader in environmental stewardship and sustainability through dynamic educational programming and applied research.
+The Mission of Oxbow Meadows Environmental Learning Center is to be the leader in environmental stewardship and sustainability through dynamic educational programming and applied research.

 Oxbow Meadows Environmental Learning Center is operated by an extremely dedicated, knowledgeable, and friendly staff from Columbus State University.